MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

-This parametarization explicitly takes into account that the estimated factor loads are pairwise orthogonal.
-The model parameters are now \begin{itemize} \item the lengths of the latent factors $\bm{\alpha}=(\alpha_1, \ldots, \alpha_J) \in \mathbb{R}_+^J$, \item the orientation of the factor load vectors as captured by the $D = J K- J(J+1)/2$ angles
+the two factor lengths $\alpha_1, \alpha_2$ and the rotation angle $\phi_{1,2}$ of the basis formed by the two factor-load directions relative to the canonical axes.
+This parameterisation isolates orientation and scale and explicitly takes into account that the estimated factor loads are mutually orthogonal.
+The model parameters are now \begin{itemize} \item the lengths of the $J$ latent factors $\bm{\alpha}=(\alpha_1, \ldots, \alpha_J) \in \mathbb{R}_+^J$, \item the orientation of the factor load vectors as captured by the $D = J K - J(J+1)/2$ angles

 \item and the residual variance $\sigma^2 > 0$. \end{itemize}